 The special filenames "" and "-" are permitted, as in plot.
+See special-filenames (p.
+81).

 In brief, binary and matrix indicate that the data are in a special form, index selects which data sets in a multi-data-set file are to be plotted, every specifies which datalines (subsets) within a single data set are to be plotted, and using determines how the columns within a single record are to be interpreted.